Tristan Lamasine

-Tristan Lamasine (/fr/; born 5 March 1993) is a French, professional tennis player.

-Lamasine has a career-high ATP singles ranking of No. 181 achieved on 3 August 2015.
-He has a career-high ATP doubles ranking of No. 85 achieved on 13 June 2016.
+Tristan Lamasine (/fr/; born 5 March 1993) is a French former professional tennis player.
+Lamasine has a career-high ATP singles ranking of No. 181 achieved on 3 August 2015 and a career-high ATP doubles ranking of No. 85 achieved on 13 June 2016.

 Career

-2010–2015
+2010–15: Major debut, Maiden Challenger title

-From 2010 to 2015, Lamasine played mostly in the ATP Challenger Tour and the ITF Men's Circuit.

-He made his ITF Men's Circuit singles debut (at a tournament in France) in September 2010 and his ATP Challenger Tour singles debut (at the 2011 Challenger Banque Nationale de Rimouski) in March 2011.
+From 2010 to 2015, Lamasine played mostly in the ATP Challenger Tour and the ITF Men's Circuit, where he made his ITF singles debut (at a tournament in France) in September 2010 and his Challenger singles debut (at the 2011 Challenger Banque Nationale de Rimouski) in March 2011.

-From 2010 to 2015, Lamasine played in the singles event of only four ATP World Tour events (2011 Metz, 2014 Gstaad, 2014 Vienna and 2015 Marseille) and was eliminated in the singles qualifying rounds of all of them.
+During the same period, on the ATP Tour, Lamasine played in singles in only four events (2011 Metz, 2014 Gstaad, 2014 Vienna and 2015 Marseille) and was eliminated in the singles qualifying rounds of all of them.

 He made his ITF Men's Circuit doubles debut (at a tournament in France) in September 2010.
 In October 2011, he made his debut in the doubles event of an ATP Challenger Tour tournament, at the 2011 Open de Rennes.

 Lamasine made his Grand Slam singles and men's doubles debut at the 2014 French Open.
 He was beaten in the second qualifying round of the men's singles.
-He and Laurent Lokoli, who had received a wild card for the men's doubles main draw, lost in the men's doubles first round to the 4th-seeded pair of David Marrero and Fernando Verdasco.
+He and Laurent Lokoli, who had received a wildcard for the men's doubles main draw, lost in the men's doubles first round to the 4th-seeded pair of David Marrero and Fernando Verdasco.

-In July 2015, Lamasine reached his first career ATP Challenger Tour singles final at the tournament in Tampere.
-He defeated André Ghem in the final 6–3, 6–2.
+In July 2015, Lamasine reached his first career ATP Challenger Tour singles final in Tampere.
+He lifted his first Challenger title, defeating André Ghem in the final 6–3, 6–2.

-2016
+2016–19: ATP singles debut & first wins

 Lamasine qualified for the singles main draw of 2016 Wimbledon Championships after winning three qualifying matches.
 He lost in the first round of the singles main draw to 25th seed Viktor Troicki in straight sets.
 It was his first career singles match in the main draw of an ATP World Tour or Grand Slam tournament.

 Lamasine won two singles qualifying matches to reach the singles main draw of the 2016 Swedish Open, but lost in the first round to another qualifier, Calvin Hemery, in three sets.
-That was his first career singles match in the main draw of a non-Grand Slam ATP World Tour tournament.
+That was his first main-draw singles match at a non-Grand Slam ATP Tour event.

 Lamasine won two singles qualifying matches to reach the singles main draw of the 2016 Swiss Open.
 He went on to register his first career singles win in the main draw of an ATP World Tour tournament by defeating Radu Albot in straight sets in the first round.
 He lost his second-round match to third seed Albert Ramos-Viñolas in straight sets.
-At that tournament, Lamasine made his doubles debut in a non-Grand Slam ATP World Tour tournament by partnering Paul-Henri Mathieu; the unseeded pair lost in the first round of the main draw.
+At that tournament, Lamasine made his doubles debut in a non-Grand Slam ATP Tour event by partnering Paul-Henri Mathieu; the unseeded pair lost in the first round.